 You are asked by your local community organizers to help disseminate information about the risks of cannabis use through a public health campaign.
-All of the following are true except:
+Which of the following is false?

 - A. Cannabis use is not protected under the Americans with Disabilities Act (ADA) - B. Regular cannabis use increases the risk of being diagnosed with schizophrenia - C. Cannabis use, especially with alcohol, is linked with hepatic steatosis - D. Smoked cannabis causes chronic obstructive pulmonary disease (COPD)